opencollective/opencollective-frontend/components/static-pages/hiring.md

 Like the movements that we support, we value openness and transparency.
 We strive to create inclusive, respectful and sustainable communities and we're 100% Open Source.
 If you want to know more about us, you can already join our [Slack](https://slack.opencollective.com) and check out the [Open Collective Way](https://docs.opencollective.com/help/about/the-open-collective-way) to learn more about how we operate and what we stand for.

-We are a fully remote, international team - with team members in New Zealand, Mexico, India, Brazil, Canada, the United Kingdom, Spain, Germany and France.
-We are an equal opportunities employer and welcome applications from anyone with the right mix of experience and skills.
+We are a remote-first team that loves distributed leadership and autonomy within collaboration around the world: Aix-en-Provence, Auckland, Brussels, Berlin, Guadalajara, New York, Madrid, Paris, Shropshire, Navi Mumbai, Vancouver and Wellington.
+This start-up culture is truly different – the culture is one of care, listening, rigor, and autonomy within collaboration.
+If you are used to cut-throat dynamics and all nighters, you will be happy to find another world is possible, and it is amazing.

+We are building and maintaining money management software for the commons.

 <h2 id='software-engineer'>Senior Software Engineer</h2>